Advertisement

-Dating back to c.1895, Hardwick Hall was originally built as an extension to The Peak Hydropathic Hotel, the neighbouring property that later became home to Buxton Museum and Art Gallery.
+Dating back to c.1895, Hardwick Hall was originally built as an extension to The Peak Hydropathic Hotel; the neighbouring property that later became home to Buxton Museum and Art Gallery.

 Over the decades, Hardwick Hall has seen many transformations.
 In its early years, it operated as part of a hotel before being repurposed as a Canadian Army Hospital during the First World War, alongside the adjoining Peak Buildings.